Mortgage Rate Forecast Canada 2026 – 2031

 Federal Government Policy and Global Trade Developments

-The legality of US tariffs are on the line at the US Supreme Court, with betting markets showing just a 24% chance that the courts will uphold the tariffs.
+The legality of US tariffs is on the line at the US Supreme Court, with betting markets showing just a 24% chance that the courts will uphold the tariffs.

 The outcome of this Court Ruling will have significant consequences for global trade, Canadian growth, and mortgage interest rate projections.